makspll/GameDevSig/meetingDocuments/2020/meeting-07-07-20/meeting.md

 1.
 	- Joint event with CompSoc is confirmed now, we will be joining their yearly Game Night.

-	- Talk carried out by "Norg".
+	- Ask "Norg" to carry out the first talk.

 	- First game making Workshop prepared by Maks.